A taxonomy of categories for relations: A taxonomy of gs-monoidal categories

 \subsection{Share categories}

 Here and in the following, we will use string diagrams to represent morphisms in monoidal categories.
 In this formalism, everything is considered up to associativity of the monoidal product and cancellation of the unit.
 No generality is lost, since one can either appeal to the strictification of the categories in question \cite[Proposition 3.28]{fongspivak2019}, or incorporate the required coherence isomorphisms into the axioms.
-This makes it possible to easily introduce the usual auxiliary structures of symmetric monoidal categories (see also Remark 2.3 in \cite{FritzGCT23}). \begin{mydefinition} A \textbf{share category} is a symmetric monoidal category $(\mC, \otimes, I)$ together with a commutative cosemigroup structure for each object $X$, consisting of a comultiplication \ctikzfig{copy} which is coassociative and cocommutative \ctikzfig{comonoid_share_cat} These cosemigroup structures must be multiplicative with respect to the monoidal structure, meaning that they satisfy the equations \ctikzfig{comon-struct-mult-share-cat} \end{mydefinition}
+This makes it possible to easily introduce the usual auxiliary structures of symmetric monoidal categories (see also Remark 2.3 in \cite{FritzGCT23}).